UncleGene/tax_code/README.md

-You can see the tax value for particular file as a 'perceptual size increase' - e.g. if the file size is 500 lines and its tax is 400, this file maintenance costs the same as for untouched 900 lines long one (please note that there is no science behind tax calculation, this is author's opinionated taks on the problem)
+You can see the tax value for particular file as a 'perceptual size increase' - e.g. if the file size is 500 lines and its tax is 400, this file maintenance costs the same as for untouched 900 lines long one (please note that there is no science behind tax calculation, this is author's opinionated take on the problem)

 TaxCode differences from other similar scripts and gems:
 - TaxCode takes into account that maintenance cost decreases over time - if you do not